shubham-bhadra-10/MockMate/README.md

 ---

 ### **3. Database Design**
-Here’s a basic schema for your MySQL database:
+Here’s a basic schema for your PostgresSQL database:

 #### **Tables**
 1. **Users**